 - Die axis is the angle between the position of the obverse and the reverse images when the coin is flipped around the vertical diameter of the obverse.
 In the free hand striking technique (the position of the hand-held upper die is not fixed whatsoever to the position of the lower die) the determination of the die axis has no scientific importance.
 I do not include this in my coin descriptions.
 In many publications, the standard viewing of the reverse is not stated therefore the die axis by definition cannot be determined.

 Observe different details on the following pieces:

 The top and bottom coins are from Apollonia, the middle one is from Dyrrhachium; from chronological classes A3R3, D4, and A5Lc1.
-We can see cow to right and left; monogram above the name on the obverse; monogram in the exergue; a combined symbol right in the field; the presence or absence of the borders; two different forms of alpha; the two possible positions of the central device; lollipop or tadpole rays; and border of dots instead of the usual line border on the reverse.
+We can see cow to right and left; calf kneeling on both front legs or half-kneeling; monogram above the name on the obverse; monogram in the exergue; a combined symbol right in the field; the presence or absence of the borders; two different forms of alpha; the two possible positions of the central device; lollipop or tadpole rays; and border of dots instead of the usual line border on the reverse.